shieldfy-archive/shieldfy-docs/README.md

-# Shieldfy main documentations repository
+# Shieldfy main documentation repository

 ## Theme Credits
 The theme used for the documentation is from [PrettyDocs](https://github.com/xriley/PrettyDocs-Theme)

 ## Dev Usage